sudivj/Frujico-Website/README.md

 We are a community of people who believe that fruit drinks have the power to bring people together and make the world a better place.
-We in the power of fruit drinks to unite people and improve the world, inviting you to be a part of their culinary journey.
+We in the power of fruit drinks to unite people and improve the world, inviting you to be a part of our culinary journey.
 ______

 # What is this ?